nmccarty/asuran/README.md

 -	Asuran is much faster

-	Asuran is generally faster than borg, and borg is generally faster than Restic, so this one just follows
+	Asuran is generally faster than borg, and borg is generally faster than Restic, so this one just follows.

 -	Optional/Switchable Encryption